schafric/MFF-NSWI041/1/seminar-work.md

 \-

 ### 3. Student can open detail of schedule-triple
-_Student can preview detail of given schedule-triple which can contain additional information about this specific schedule-triple - for example reading some further description/instruction from teacher._
+_Student can preview detail of given schedule-triple which can contain additional information about this specific schedule-triple.
+For example reading some further description/instruction from teacher._

 **Normal advancement**